Building a Trusted Brand: The Key to Attracting Target Audiences Over Paid Leads and Mass Marketing

 Starter plan • brand on a lean budget

 Budget target is two hundred to five hundred dollars each month.
-Goal is to stay in front of your warm list with helpful insight.
+Goal is to stay in front of your warm list with useful insight.
 Audience split leans heavily toward past clients and sphere with light attention on cold awareness.
 Creative mix is one useful email each week, one blog post each month, and three short social posts each week.
 Headline and call to action example for this tier is “Want the full picture for your street” and “Reply with update to get a quick custom breakdown.”

-Mid range plan • faster list and brand growth
+Mid-range plan • faster list and brand growth

 Brand tier Weekly content volume target Monthly marketing spend target Instrumentation notes